emilyOberH/C-programming/README.md

   3) (multi-file program)A structure named Point represents the coordinates of a point on a plane.
 User is asked to enter a point and the program outputs the distance from the point of origin(0, 0) to the entered point.
 Next the user is asked to enter the values for an array of n points.
 Program computes and displays the point with the shortest distance to the very first point entered.

   4) (multi-file program)A structure named Point represents the coordinates of a point on a plane.
 Program finds out how many points from an array of points of size n lie in a circle.

+      Lab 9:
+  1) A structure is defined to represent a Student, which is composed of data representing name, surname, year of birth, year of study, sum of ECTS points and average of grades.